ParallelMaths/parallel/pages/6-19-lucky-numbers.md

 The probability of rolling a 6 on a standard dice is `1/6`.

-So the combined probability of both of these independet events happening is `1/2 x 1/6 = 1/12`.
+So the combined probability of both of these independet events happening is `1/2 × 1/6 = 1/12`.
 :::